 By Michael Baadke

-Walter Reed National Military Medical Center in Bethesda, Md., is named for a United States Army doctor who led the research breakthrough in combatting yellow fever at the dawn of the 20th century.
+Walter Reed National Military Medical Center in Bethesda, Md., is named for a United States Army doctor who led the research breakthrough in combating yellow fever at the dawn of the 20th century.

 Walter Reed was born Sept.
 13, 1851, in Belroi, Va., the youngest of five children.
 He graduated from the University of Virginia with a medical degree at age 17, and earned a second degree at Bellevue Hospital Medical College in New York before entering the Army Medical Corps in 1875.
 Reed held various posts during his military career, including as an instructor in bacteriology at the Army Medical School in Washington, D.C.